Time: 13:30 - 15:00, Thursday October 28 Room: PA 124, P46 OsloMet

 This panel will be dived in two sessions: a paper presentation session (13.30-14.20), and a panel discussion (14.20-15.00) with representatives from the city, private business sector, civil society and academia (in Norwegian) to discuss the following question: Hva kreves av samskapende byledelse for klimaomstilling framover?

-The panel includes four short individual paper presentations and a panel discussion for a wider audience.
-These presentations relate to how city climate leadership and governance unfolds at the international, metropolitan and city levels respectively through case studies from Cape Town, Copenhagen, Gothenburg, and Oslo and relevant transnational networks with which each of the cities engage.
+The paper presentations relate to how city climate leadership and governance unfolds at the international, metropolitan and city levels respectively through case studies from Cape Town, Copenhagen, Gothenburg, and Oslo and relevant transnational networks with which each of the cities engage.
 There will also be a brief presentation of a typology for co-creational leadership of climate transformation.

 introduction: Co-creating urban climate action in polycentric governance: A case study of four global cities, Trond Vedeld, Hege Hofstad, NIBR-OsloMet